Significance of the Holy Land in Uniting and Guiding the Pilgrims

-Under God’s instructions Moses and Joshua led His people to the Promised Land (1.500-1.400 BC).
+Moses and Joshua led His people to the Promised Land (1.500-1.400 BC).
 Palestine was then divided to the 12 tribes of Israel who occupy the inland.
-The Philistines another tribe settles in the south and they establish Gaza, Asquelon, Ashdod, Gad and Eqron.
+The Philistines another tribe settles in the south and they establish Gaza, Asquelon, Ashdod, Gad as well as Eqron.
 The rest of the coast line is populated by other tribes.

-In time the Jews strengthened under the leadership of local governors (the Judges of the Old Testament) and later on under the united kingdom of the first king of Israel Saul (1.200 – 1.025 BC).
+In time the Jews strengthened under the leadership of local governors (the Judges of the Old Testament).
+Later, on under the united kingdom of the first king of Israel Saul (1.200 – 1.025 BC).
 When David becomes Israel’s king (1.000 BC), he united, socially and religiously, the 12 tribes of Israel and made Jerusalem the capital of his kingdom.
 He wins the Philistines who spread and incorporate with the natives.

-David’s son Solomon becomes Israel’s king and builds the famous temple of Jerusalem (967-959 BC).
-After Solomon’s death the kingdom is divided in two: the kingdom of Israel (10 tribes) and the kingdom of Judah (2 tribes).
+He becomes Israel’s king and builds the famous temple of Jerusalem (967-959 BC).
+After Solomon’s death the kingdom is divided in two: the kingdom of Israel (10 tribes); as well as the kingdom of Judah (2 tribes).
 The next years are connected with the kings and prophets of the Bible.

-In 539 BC the Persians conquer Palestine and Babylon but they have a more liberal mind.
+This happened in 539 BC.
+But they have a more liberal mind.
 They allow Jews to return and rebuild Jerusalem and the other towns.
 Cyrus orders to allow Jews to rebuild the temple and gives back what is left of the golden vessels.
 This second temple is built on the ruins of the 1st one and is named Zarobabel because it was build under his supervision and with help from prophets Zechariah and Haggai.
 At the same time the people of Palestine develop relations with the Greeks and the coasts from Gaza to Accra are Hellenised.

-In 332 BC Alexander the Great conquers Palestine and brings a new era to the people of the Judah and the east.
-First of all he lets them, according to his principles – live with their own morals and traditions.
+This took place in 332 BC.
+He brings a new era to the people of the Judah and the east.
+First of all he lets them, according to his principles; live with their own morals and traditions.
 The communion with the Greeks radically changes their cultural behavior.
 The Hellenistic language and intellect dominate.
 But this doesn’t last for long.
 After the death of Alexander, Palestine is again the place where bloody events take place.

 With the help of the Roman army Herod captures Jerusalem in 42 BC and gains control of Judea under the Roman supervision.
 His reign is troublesome and bloody.
 He demolishes the Temple and builds a bigger one.
 During this time Jesus of Nazareth is born in Bethlehem.
 Herod who was afraid that Jesus will take his throne orders the slaughter of 14.000 children.
 After his death the Romans assume direct rule in Judea with roman governors.
 One of them was Pilate (27 – 37 AD).

-In 622 AD emperor Heraclius campaigns against them and crushes them.
-He frees Palestine and comes in Jerusalem victoriously with The Cross.
+In 622 AD, emperor Heraclius campaigns against them and crushes them.
+However, he frees Palestine; and comes in Jerusalem victoriously with The Cross.
 He erects The Cross on Golgotha in September 14, 629.
 He frees patriarch Zechariah.

-In 637 AD Palestine falls to the Arabs.
-Initially they didn’t harm the Christians and the rights of the Patriarchate.
+However, in 637 AD, this happened.
+Initially, they didn’t harm the Christians and the rights of the Patriarchate.
 Later on they made much destruction to the pilgrimages.
 They prosecute the Christians and force a lot of them to recantation.
 The churches and the monasteries are desolated and pilgrims don’t visit.
 These persecutions and injuries of the Christians in The Holy Land give the Europeans a cause to organize the crusades for their liberation.

 The war in 1973 enlarges the gap between Jews and Arabs.
-The controversies have brought the country into a dead end 2,000 years after the Jesus birth.
+However, the controversies have brought the country into a dead end 2,000 years after the Jesus birth.

-The pilgrims have survived through these adventures with main keystone the Church of the Holy Sepulcher.
+Through these adventures, they survived with main keystone the Church of the Holy Sepulcher.
 This has enabled them to unite together and strengthen their faith in Christ.